Ali-Flt/xray-tproxy/README.md

 Steps 3 to 9 can be done automatically using `sudo ./xray-tproxy.sh`

+# Notes:

+You can also update the outbound connection from a subscription periodically with a cronjob that runs the `python update_outbound_from_sub.py`.
+The script requires the `python-v2ray` package (`pip install python-v2ray`).
+The connection with the best ping is selected.

 # Donations
 Consider buying me a coffee if this helped you.